simoncblyth/opticks/CSGOptiX/index.rst

          (default mode on Linux)
          invokes CSGOptiXSimulateTest executable
     *ana*
-         (default mode on Darwin, does not work remotely) invokes tests/CSGOptiXSimulateTest.py script
+         (default mode on Darwin, does not work remotely due to matplotlib/pyvista graphics) invokes tests/CSGOptiXSimulateTest.py script
          which uses matplotlib and/or pyvista to create mostly 2D geometry plots of the positions of intersects onto geometry